 Yes, I had to look up what nihilistic means since it’s not a word I use.
 The definition: “rejecting all religious and moral principles in the belief that life is meaningless.”
 Wow!
 I thought I was hard on yoga pants!
 She in essence wrote that women wear yoga pants because they’re too lazy to get dressed and look put together.
 They care more about their comfort than anything or anyone else.
 I agree with her.
-Yoga pants aren’t something that women should be wearing outside of their home or exercise class.
+Yoga pants aren’t something that women should be wearing outside of their home or exercise class unless they wear long shirts over them that cover their front and back side.
 They are classless.

 We, as Christian women, should care more about others than we do ourselves.
 Do nothing from selfishness or empty conceit, but with humility of mind regard one another as more important than yourselves (Philippians 2:3).
 When women wear yoga pants, they are not thinking about anybody else but themselves.
 They don’t care about all the men who will see them and either have to look away or possibly lust.
 They don’t care about the grandparents who will see them and wonder what happened to having manners and putting proper clothes on for the day.
 Women who don’t wear yoga pants and are modest won’t enjoy having their husbands see other women in yoga pants.